Drexel women fall to No. 7 Delaware 59-43By DAVID GINSBURG, AP Sports Writer Sunday, Mar 11, 2012

-Elena Delle Donne had 27 points and 10 rebounds, and No. 7 Delaware used a strong second half to beat Drexel 59-43 on Sunday to claim its first CAA title.
+Elena Delle Donne had 27 points and 10 rebounds, and the Blue Hens used a strong second half to earn a 59-43 victory Sunday and its first CAA title.

-“Defensively, we got some rebounds and got out and ran,” Martin said.
+“Defensively, we got some rebounds and got out and ran,” Delaware coach Tina Martin said.
 “Once we can run, we get in our comfort zone and our offense just kind of rolls after that.”

 Kamile Nacickaite led Drexel with 16 points.
 The Dragons shot 30 percent, went 6 for 23 from 3-point range and were outrebounded 43-23.

-“We just got beat by a great team,” Drexel coach Denise Dillon said.
+“We just got beat by a great team,” Dillon said.

 A great team with a very special player.

 “Elena’s tremendous,” Dillon said.
 “You can’t take anything away from what she’s capable of doing.
 She makes everyone around her great.”

 Dillon took consolation in a late-season run that enabled Drexel to earn a first-round bye in the tournament before reaching the finals.